sophiaritchie/HangmanServer/README.md

 # HangmanServer
-Node.js API for the game Hangman
+Node.js API for the game Hangman.
+Completed in 3 hours as a technical challenge.

 ## Local setup: